sallustius/moose/modules/tensor_mechanics/doc/content/source/kernels/StressDivergenceRZTensors.md

 The `StressDivergenceRZTensors` kernel can be automatically created with the [TensorMechanics Master Action](/Modules/TensorMechanics/Master/index.md).
-Use of the tensor mechanics primary action is recommended to ensure the consistent setting of the `use_displaced_mesh` parameter for the strain formulation selected.
+Use of the tensor mechanics master action is recommended to ensure the consistent setting of the `use_displaced_mesh` parameter for the strain formulation selected.
 For a detailed explanation of the settings for _use_displaced_mesh_ in mechanics problems and the TensorMechanics Master Action usage, see the [Introduction/Stress Divergence](/tensor_mechanics/StressDivergence.md) page.